theopn/dotfiles/README.md

 #### Emacs

 Part-time text editor, full-time to-do list application.
-My configuration is focused on making Emacs function as a to-do list application.
+My configuration is focused on making Emacs function as a to-do list application by utilizing the Org-mode.

 #### Firefox